UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 == Upgrade Notice ==
+= 1.6.3 =
+This fixes errors on related Orgs for some installs.

 = 1.6.2 =
 This fixes errors for some users using older versions of PHP.
 Includes various bug fixes and styling fixes as well as enhancements to file upload features.